Mike-Huntress/Internship2020/README.md

         Download the community version.

-        -Once you've done this, open an existing project from the directory where we cloned the project code.
+        - Once you've done this, open an existing project from the directory where we cloned the project code.
-        -Now we need to tell it to run the python interpreter out of the virtual environemnt we created in step 3:
+        - Now we need to tell it to run the python interpreter out of the virtual environemnt we created in step 3:
-          -Go to Preferences -> Project -> Project Interpreter -Select the settings button
+          - Go to Preferences -> Project -> Project Interpreter
+          - Select the settings button
-          -Click "add" and select the System Interpreter option in the right panel -Then in the directory menu that appears select the directory path the terminal/command line returned to you in step 3, e.g.
+          - Click "add" and select the System Interpreter option in the right panel
+          - Then in the directory menu that appears select the directory path the terminal/command line returned to you in step 3, e.g.
             /Users/michaelhuntress/.local/share/virtualenvs/BWInternship2020-qGgbmmCS/bin/activate